joannesong/AC-Android/lessons/project-management/README.md

 During initial project or sprint planning meetings, user stories are written on index cards or sticky notes and arranged on walls or tables to facilitate planning and discussion.

-**Exercise:** Work in groups to discuss and decide on at least 5 user stories for the Scientific Calculator project.
+**Exercise:** Work in groups to discuss and decide on at least 5 user stories for the Scientific Calculator project you completed recently.
 Remember to keep them short, specific, and to follow the *"As a (type of user), I want (some goal) so that (some reason)."* pattern.
 Write each user story down on the front of a new index card.
 Arrange the user story cards in a column, with the higher priority stories towards the top of the column.

 #### Features